-I am a theoretical physicist, working on fundamental questions in quantum mechanics, cosmology, and gravity.
-I am an Assistant Professor of Physics at Whitman College in charming Walla Walla, WA, and a visiting affiliate at NASA Jet Propulsion Laboratory.
-Before moving to the Pacific Northwest, I was postdoctoral scholar in Physics at Caltech and a visiting affiliate at, I am a part of Olivier Doré's group where I am thinking about the effects of quantum physics in early universe cosmology.
-I am also part of a NASA Innovative Advanced Concepts (NIAC) study aimed at probing fundamental physics (in particular, quantum gravity for me) using space-based atom interferometric tests.
+Prior to moving back to India, I was an Assistant Professor of Physics and Paul Garrett Fellow at Whitman College in charming Walla Walla, WA.
+Here, I spent 3 amazing years doing grassroots pedagogical work and research with undergrads.
+This is also where my YouTube channel, The Scribbled Equation, took shape.
+Before moving to the Pacific Northwest, I was postdoctoral scholar in Physics at Caltech and a visiting affiliate at NASA Jet Propulsion Laboratory. where I was a part of Olivier Doré's group thinking about the effects of quantum physics in early universe cosmology.
+I was also part of a NASA Innovative Advanced Concepts (NIAC) study aimed at probing fundamental physics (in particular, quantum gravity for me) using space-based atom interferometric tests.

 I completed my Ph.D. in Physics at Caltech in 2020, advised by Sean Carroll.
 My thesis, titled "Quantum Mechanical Vistas on the Road to Quantum Gravity" focused on the emergence of structure in quantum mechanics with an eye towards quantum gravity and cosmology.
 We laid out the goal, and a broad outline, for a program that takes quantum mechanics in its minimal form to be the fundamental ontology of the universe.
 Everything else, including features like space-time, matter and gravity associated with classical reality, are emergent from these minimal quantum elements.
 We dubbed this program as "Mad-Dog Everettianism," and it serves as a manifesto and motivation for a lot of my work.